nwad123/nwad123/README.md

 # Hello there 👋

-I'm Nick,a undergraduate student interested in computer architecture design, programming in C/C++/Rust, and RTL design in Verilog.
+I'm Nick, a undergraduate student interested in computer architecture design, programming in C/C++/Rust, and RTL design in Verilog.

 I'm studying computer engineering at Utah State University and expect to graduate in 2025.